burnthoney/burnthoney.github.io/_posts/2024-08-08-managing-git-profiles-and-ssh-keys.md

 > Make sure your gitDir path ends with a `/` otherwise your config will not load {: .prompt-info }

-## Step 3: Configure you git profiles
+## Step 3: Configure your git profiles
 ```toml
 [user]
 email = "your_personal_email"